nightbot/docs/setup.md

 ---

 More in-depth information about the topics here can be found throughout the Nightbot Documentation.
 Reach out to us on the [forums](https://community.nightdev.com/c/nightbot) for any questions.
-Thanks for choosing Nightbot as your chat moderation bot!